collage of mountain vistas

 The National Museum of the Marine Corps includes a gift shop, the eateries: Tun Tavern and the Mess Hall;

 PARKING: There are designated accessible parking spaces.
 Accessible parking space are 9 ft. wide with accessible aisle width at 5-ft.
 7-in.
+22 accessible spaces available for use — 7 on the west side of the parking lot and 15 on the east side.
 Nearby ramps are well-marked and placed so that they cannot be blocked by another vehicle.
 RV and bus parking is also available.

 TYPES OF PATHS TO OR AROUND ATTRACTION: Concrete.
 Playground area, decomposed granite.
 Paths are easily accessible to persons with mobility disabilities.